portley-0/liveduel-demo-2/README.md

 ## ⚽ Overview
 This demo project is a decentralized soccer prediction market platform built on the **Avalanche Fuji Testnet**.
 This monorepo contains all core components needed to operate the system, including smart contracts, a web frontend, a backend server, and a subgraph.

+A **Mock USDC** faucet is provided.
+This faucet dispenses mUSDC (test tokens) for use on the Avalanche Fuji Testnet, ensuring you can seamlessly test the prediction markets without needing real USDC.

 ## 🛠 Technologies
 - **Solidity** – Core logic for the prediction markets via smart contracts.
 - **Chainlink Functions** – Acts as an Oracle for match result retrieval from API Football.